jegnux/blog/content/posts/scroll-to-top-feature-in-rxswift.md

 In this post I'll write about how to implement a custom **scroll to top** feature with the ability to restore the old `contentOffset`.
 The first app I saw implementing this feature was [TweetBot](https://tapbots.com/tweetbot/) in its [4.8 update](https://itunes.apple.com/fr/app/tweetbot-4-for-twitter/id1018355599?mt=8) and it became instantly a must have for me.

 While working on side-project application (stay tuned 😉), I implemented this feature as well.
-Let's see how I did it entirely using **RxSwift**.
+Let's see how it can be done entirely using **RxSwift** :metal:

 ## :sparkles: RxSwift